-The PWM function whose outputs are pin-shared with I/O pins.
-The PWM output functions are chosen using the CTRL0 register.
+Some devices contain a PWM function whose outputs are pin-shared with I/O pins.
+The PWM output functions are chosen using the CTRL0 and CTRL2 registers.
 Note that the corresponding bit of the port control registers, for the output pin, must setup the pin as an output to enable the PWM output.
 If the pins are setup as inputs, then the pin will function as a normal logic input with the usual pull-high selections, even if the PWM registers have enabled the PWM function.